aphyr/ustate/README.markdown

 The way I figure, you're almost certainly going to want to write your own, so I'm going to give you the tools you need, and get out of your way.

+An example config.rb, additional controllers, views, and public directory are all in doc/dash.
+Should give you ideas for extending the dashboard for your own needs.

 Protocol
 ========